T-Flet/Vim/README.md

 3 - Decide which configurations to implement in your Vim by commenting or
     uncommenting the following "source" lines in the _vimrc file:

-        Basic:      The only essential source; it contains all the simple non extensions-related settings.
+        Main:      The only essential source; it contains all the simple non extensions-related settings.

         Advanced:   Contains all the non-essential and non extensions-related